 She’ll be used, Vasher thought.
 I doubt we’ll be able to get through this without dealing with her.
 He hadn’t believed that the Idris would actually send royal blood back to T’Telir.
 They’d given up a pawn of terrible value.

-Vasher turned away from the Court, wrapping his sandaled foot around one of the banners that ran down the outside of the wall, then Breathing.
+Vasher turned away from the Court, wrapping his sandaled foot around one of the banners that ran down the outside of the wall.
+Then, he released his Breath.

 “Lower me,” he Commanded.

-The large tapestry--crafted from wool threads, which had once been alive--still sucked most of his Breath out of him.
+The large tapestry--crafted from wool threads--sucked a lot of Breath out of him.
 It hadn’t the form of a man, plus it was massive in size.
-Still, he had enough for such things now.
-Still nowhere near what he’d once held--not a Godly amount of Breath, like the Returned.
-But, it was enough, for now.
+Still, he now had enough Breath to spend in such ways.

 The massive tapestry rose, a thing alive, and formed a hand, picking Vasher up and lifting him into the air.
-Like always, it tried to approximate the form of a human as much as possible--looking closely at the twistings and undulations of the fabric, Vasher could see outlines of muscles and even veins.
-There was no reason for them--the Breath facilitated the animation of the fabric, and no muscles or other workings were necessary for it to move.
+Like always, it tried to approximate the form of a human--looking closely at the twistings and undulations of the fabric, Vasher could see outlines of muscles and even veins.
+There was no reason for them--the Breath animated the fabric, and no muscles were necessary for it to move.
 Yet, it imitated them, lifting Vasher carefully from the wall-top and lowering him down toward the ground.
 At the end, it pinched him by one shoulder, placing his feet carefully on the street.

-“Sleep,” he Commanded, taking the Breath back into himself.
-The large banner-tapestry lost it’s form immediately, life vanishing, and it fluttered back against the wall.
+“Your Breath to Mine,” he commanded, taking the Breath back into himself.
+The large banner-tapestry lost its form immediately, life vanishing, and it fluttered back against the wall.

-Some few people paused in the street below, watching the display.
+Some few people paused in the street, watching.
 Yet, they were interested, not awed.
 This was T’Telir, home of the Gods themselves.
 Men with upwards of a thousand Breaths were uncommon, but not unheard of.
-Like peasants in other kingdoms might pause to watch the carriage of a passing lord, the people here gawked a bit, but then generally just moved on with their daily activities.
+The people gawked a bit--like peasants in other kingdoms might pause to watch the carriage of a passing lord--but then generally just moved on with their daily activities.

 Not that he could have avoided the attention.
 Though he still dressed in his standard outfit--ragged trousers, well-worn cloak despite the heat, a rope wrapped several times around his waist for a belt--he now caused colors to brighten noticeably when he was near.
-And, to anyone else of the First Heightening or above--those with fifty or more Breaths--he’d glow with a distinct BioChromatic aura.
+The change would be noticeable to normal people, and blatantly obvious to those of at least the First Heightening.

 His days of being able to hide and skulk through undergrounds were over.
 He’d have to grow accustomed to getting noticed again.
 That was one of the reasons he was glad to be in T’Telir.
-The city was large enough, and filled with enough oddities--from Lifeless soldiers working with guard patrols, to Awakened objects serving everyday functions--that even though he’d be noticed, he probably wouldn’t stand out too much.
-He could probably remain anonymous.
+The city was large enough, and filled with enough oddities--from Lifeless soldiers, to Awakened objects serving everyday functions--that even though he’d be noticed, he probably wouldn’t stand out too much.

 Of course, that didn’t take Nightblood into account.
 Vasher moved through the crowds, carrying the overly-heavy sword in one hand, sheathed point extending behind him and nearly dragging on the ground.
-The weapon prompted its own reactions.
+The weapon drew its own reactions.
 Some would shy away from it immediately, even if they didn’t realize why.
 Others would watch it, eyes lingering far too long.

 No. He would not be able to move about in this city without being noticed.
 Not unless he stuffed Nightblood back in his pack.